CBGamesdev/chilibowlflash/readme.md

 You - For playing it
 -

-Also, you don have to give credit if you iframe or embed this for your own website.
+Also, you don´t have to give credit if you iframe or embed this for your own website.
 I don´t care.